hgcl/clara-le/src/posts/lacto-fermentation-log.md

 ---

+## 2026-05-07: Tofu

+Robin and I tried fermenting tofu with rosemary/laurel leaves for the first time in January — or was it February?
+Anyway, we forgot about it... until today, about four months later.
+I can only say that we succeeded in creating what some people call the "Chinese blue cheese" — or at least a very potent equivalent.

+The sulfur smell is strong, the tofu is flavorful, and funky as hell.
+Two or three bites per meal should be enough.
+Or maybe use it in recipes?

+I'd love to have another try at fermenting tofu, but for a much shorter time.

 ## 2025-12-20: Kimchi

 I have just made a batch of kimchi with my mother, and realized that the recipe I was following might be a bit too vague for her.
 I converted the quantities to be more precise.